IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/1. platform-overview/index.md

 ---
-title: Introduction
+title: Platform Overview
 layout: default
 ---

 ## What is IndIGO?

-IndiGO is a framework to deliver Android-based digital cockpits.
+IndiGO is a framework to develop Android-based digital cockpits.
 It includes an application platform to support the development of highly integrated applications on top of Android Automotive.
 It also offers a complete set of industrial strength end-user applications, that can be customized to the needs of a car maker.